Celiac Disease Overview

-Celiac disease is an autoimmune gastrointestinal medical condition in which damage to the inner lining of the small intestine occurs.
+Celiac disease is an autoimmune gastrointestinal medical condition that causes damage to the inner lining of the small intestine.
 For those who have celiac disease, a substance called gliadin (a grain protein in gluten) triggers an unusual immune response that leads to flattening and altering of the millions of microscopic finger-like projections (villi) that line the inner wall of the small intestine.
 When the damaged villi do not work properly, the body cannot obtain enough of the essential proteins, fats, carbohydrates, vitamins, and minerals from food that are necessary for good health.

 Individuals who have celiac disease should never eat any product containing even the smallest amount of gluten that contains gliadin, as it takes only one molecule to trigger the destructive response.

 It is important to note that some individuals may have gluten intolerance or allergy without having celiac disease.
-This means that they are sensitive to gluten, and may have some allergy-like symptoms, but will not have any measurable damage to the intestine.
+This means that they are sensitive to gluten or have an allergic reaction to the protein, but do not have any measurable damage to the intestine.
 Sometimes an intolerant or allergic person could also have an inflamed intestinal lining.

-As long as the patient adheres to a strict gluten-free diet, then celiac disease in itself does not cause many problems; however, there are several disorders and risks associated with the condition.
-Celiac disease patients have a higher prevalence than the general population of many other conditions such as type I diabetes, anemia, arthritis, osteoporosis, liver disease, infertility, thyroid problems, depression, fatigue, neurological diseases, and short stature.
+As long as a person adheres to a strict gluten-free diet, then celiac disease in itself does not cause many problems; however, there are several disorders and risks associated with the condition.
+Those with celiac disease have a higher prevalence than the general population of many other conditions, such as type I diabetes, anemia, arthritis, osteoporosis, liver disease, infertility, thyroid problems, depression, fatigue, neurological diseases, and short stature.

 Duhring’s disease (dermatitis herpetiformis) is a less common manifestation of celiac disease.
 It is a distinct condition resulting in intense burning and itchy skin lesions.